 How to Support Your Cat’s Well-Being

 Why should you worry about how to support the well-being of your cat?
-Cats have quite the history with humans.
+Cats have quite a history with humans.
 While cat experts say “the process and timing of cat domestication has been terribly difficult to document,” cats have been a large part of human existence for at least 4,000 years.
 They were kept as pets in ancient Egypt.
-Some, however, think cats could have an even longer history with humans.
+Some people, however, think cats could have an even longer history with humans.
 In 2004, a wild cat was discovered buried with a human…dating back some 9,500 years ago.

 Whether you already have a cat or you’re adding a new feline friend to the family, you’re not alone.
 Cats are the most popular house pet in the U.S. According to a 2017 national pet owners survey, there were approximately 94.2 million cats living in houses throughout the country.

 If you’re a cat owner, there’s no doubt you want to take the best care of your pet that you possibly can.
-For many, cats are more than just pets.
-They’re a part of the family.
+For many, cats are more than just pets, they’re a part of the family.
 If you’re interested in how to best support your cat’s well-being, we salute you.
 Following are some ideas to keep your feline feeling fine.

 Easy Ways to Support Your Cat’s Well-Being